Unlocking the Power of Mentorship: Insights from Emerging Global Leaders

 A mentoring relationship succeeds and is satisfying for both parties when both the mentor and the person being mentored take an active role in developing the relationship.

-As Denzel Washington says, show me a successful individual and I’ll show you someone who had real positive influences in his or her life.
-I don’t care what you do for a living — if you do it well I’m sure there was someone cheering you on or showing the way — a mentor.
+Denzel Washington is famous for his quote on mentorship: "Show me a successful individual and I’ll show you someone who had real positive influences in his or her life.
+I don’t care what you do for a living — if you do it well I’m sure someone was cheering you on or showing the way — a mentor."

-The importance of having someone who holds you to higher standards, and helps you reach your full potentials is valueless.
-Following the tips above can help you locate the right mentor that will give your career a great boast.
+The importance of having someone who holds you to higher standards, and helps you reach your full potential is valueless.
+Following the tips above can help you locate the right mentor who will greatly boost your career.

-While I cannot guarantee it answers all your mentorship questions, what I can guarantee is that if you observe the guidelines carefully, you will not only get the best from your mentorship relationship, you will be in a position to mentor others.
+While I cannot guarantee it answers all your mentorship questions, I can guarantee that if you observe the guidelines carefully, you will not only get the best from your mentorship relationship, but you will be in a position to even mentor others.

 Join thousands of young Africans launching their careers.